imprint

 What are Facebook tools?

 In addition to many other products, Facebook also offers the so-called “Facebook Business Tools”.
 This is the official name of Facebook.
-But since the term is hardly known, we decided to just call them Facebook tools.
+However, as the term is hardly known, we have decided to simply call them Facebook tools.
 These include, among others:

 • Facebook pixel